Santa-Cruz-COE/PowerDeploy/README.md

 # PowerDeploy

-> **Note:** This README were drafted mostly with AI.
+> **Note:** This README was drafted with AI.
 It aims to describe the project accurately, but is archaic and messy.
 Treat it as an evolving overview rather than exhaustive reference documentation.

 **PowerDeploy is a PowerShell framework for packaging, deploying, and managing applications and network printers across cloud-managed Windows fleets (Entra ID + Intune).**